 Fifth day: Quality of Life restored

-Cancer affected individuals are troubles by the status of their health, comfort, happiness and pain, whereas after the treatment.
-With the use of safer, more effective drugs; pain now be managed quite effectively.
+Furthermore, Cancer affected individuals hindered by the status of their health, comfort, happiness and pain.
+Hence, with the use of more effective drugs; pain can now taken care of quite effectively.
 Long term pain management strategy employed for cancer survivors.

-Nutrition, diet, and exercise plays an important role in the overall health of the survivor.
-With regular follow-up with diet and exercise charting along with regular physiotherapy the survivor may not only improve their life but also be an inspiration to others.
+Nutrition, diet, and exercise play an important role in the overall health of the cancer survivor.
+With regular follow-ups and proper diet and exercise; a cancer survivor may not only improve their life but also be an inspiration to others.